cp0153/Principal-Component-Analysis-and-Linear-Regression/ROBERT_FARINELLI.md

                (foldr (lambda (x y) (if (same-class (class x) class-t) (cons x y) y)) '() data)))))
 ```

-This function uses foldr to find the min of the given column of the data set given by the 'param
+This function uses foldr to find the min of the given column of the data set given by the ```param```
 argument which is one of the selectors mentioned in #1. if an optional argument 'class-t is passed
 then it will filter by out the non matching class names (the 5th parameter of the data-set as a string)
 then it will use foldr to find the min.
 I uses a lambda to see if the current element is smaller than